+Talk about a global honeymoon destination.
 The Seychelles have been called the most idyllic island getaways in the world.
-They are a romantic beachcomber's dream come true.
-Picture yourselves walking hand in hand along a long stretch of white sand beach bordered by clear aquamarine water.
-The only footprints in the sand for miles are yours!
-Stop to share a kiss in the shade of a graceful palm.
+They are a mix of chic meets adventure meets eco tourism, a beachcomber's dream come true.
+Imagine a honeymoon with your soul mate, walking hand in hand along a long stretch of white sand beach, and the only footprints in the sand for miles are yours!
+Graceful palms provide shade for a picnic and kiss.
 Take a cooling dip in the clear aquamarine waters.
 Soak up the sun at the water's edge.
 Dine under the stars as you remember all the funny things that happened at the wedding and talk about the happy days to come in your new life together.
 This could be your honeymoon in the Seychelles!

 One hundred fifteen island jewels are sprinkled over 5,400 sq. mi. of the Indian Ocean, 1,000 miles from the coasts of Africa and India.
 Only 1/3 of the islands are populated and only 16 of them are large enough to sustain at least one resort.
 Almost all hotels are small and intimate and many are comprised of a number of freestanding villas which assures the utmost in privacy and romance.

 You can make one of these islands your very own honeymoon paradise as the royal couple Will and Kate did.
 Celebrities, statesmen and tycoons from the world over enjoy them too.
 Hollywood stars like Pierce Brosnan, Brad Pitt, Leonardo DiCaprio, Jennifer Aniston, Michael Douglas and Katharine Zeta Jones have fallen in love with them.
 Beatle George Harrison and comedian Peter Sellers bought land here, and hosts of other stars and dignitaries have touched their shores.